jkissam/uwf-wp/README.md

 * smartresize event

 ## Changelog

+__December 15, 2018__ : Upgrade to version 1.2.4.
+Updated with version 1.1.4 of [Unwritten Future HTML Framework](https://github.com/jkissam/unwritten_future/), which fixed a bug in `uwfUtil.shortenLinks` that triggered link shortening when the link is enclosed within an inline element

 __November 13, 2018__ : Upgrade to version 1.2.3.
 Added `max-width: 100%` to `wp-caption` class so that image captions are constrained to fit inside their containers.